dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/1_Groups.md

 - $X/G \subset \mathcal P(X)$ is the set of orbits

 - $X^g = \theset{x\in X \suchthat g\actson x = x} \subseteq X$ are the fixed points

+Note that being in the same orbit is an equivalence relation which partitions $X$, and $G$ acts transitively if restricted to any single orbit.

 **Orbit-Stabilizer**:
 $$